sfigg/commercialization-public/manufacture/desktop/boot-to-vhd--native-boot--add-a-virtual-hard-disk-to-the-boot-menu.md

 Native Boot allows you to create a virtual hard disk (VHDX), install Windows to it, and then boot it up, either on your PC side-by-side with your existing installation, or on a new device.

-A native-boot VHD can be used as the running operating system on designated hardware without any other parent operating system.
-This differs from a scenario where a VHD is connected to a virtual machine on a computer that has a parent operating system.
+A native-boot VHDX can be used as the running operating system on designated hardware without any other parent operating system.
+This differs from a scenario where a VHDX is connected to a virtual machine on a computer that has a parent operating system.

 Native boot for Windows 10 requires the **.vhdx** format, not the .vhd format.

 VHDXs can be applied to PCs or devices that have no other installations of Windows, without a virtual machine or hypervisor.
 (A hypervisor is a layer of software under the operating system that runs virtual computers.)
 This enables greater flexibility in workload distribution because a single set of tools can be used to manage images for virtual machines and designated hardware.

-You can also deploy the VHD to a PC that already has Windows installed on it, and use a boot menu to select between the existing version of Windows, or the version on the VHD.
+You can also deploy the VHDX to a PC that already has Windows installed on it, and use a boot menu to select between the existing version of Windows, or the version on the VHD.

-To learn more about using VHDs in an enterprise environment, see [Understanding Virtual Hard Disks with Native Boot](understanding-virtual-hard-disks-with-native-boot.md).
+To learn more about using VHDXs in an enterprise environment, see [Understanding Virtual Hard Disks with Native Boot](understanding-virtual-hard-disks-with-native-boot.md).

 ## <span id="Prerequisites"></span>Prerequisites